GreatCowBASIC/Help/output/md/overview_apple_macos_gcbasic.md

 the appropriate values.

-Note 2: You may need to alter the library and include paths in the build.sh script depending on your version of macOS (it is currently setup for the Xcode High Sierra 10.13 and Mojave 10.14 versions of macOS).
+Note 2: You may need to alter the library and include paths in the build.sh script, depending on your version of macOS (it is currently set up for the Xcode High Sierra 10.13 and Mojave 10.14 versions of macOS).

 <div class="orderedlist">